-Both PARTIES agree that: All information, records and documents disclosed by one PARTY to the other and the latter's employees and agents pursuant to this Agreement and (ii) all plans, reports and results made by either or both Parties under this Agreement shall be in confidence (Confidential Information).
-In respect of any Confidential Information disclosed, furnished or made accessible by the Disclosing Party to the Receiving Party, the Receiving Party undertakes:
+Both PARTIES agree that:

+- 1. All information, records and documents disclosed by one PARTY to the other and the latter's employees and agents are pursuant to this Agreement. - 2.
+All plans, reports and results made by either or both Parties under this Agreement shall be in confidence (Confidential Information). - 3.
+The First Party provides the Second Party privileged access to documents, databases, applications, systems and other such materials and equipment that contains records and information of clients and beneficiaries which are private and confidential in nature, as needed in the performance of the tasks and functions of the Second Party. - 4.
+In respect of any Confidential Information disclosed, furnished or made accessible by the First Party to the Second Party, the Second Party undertakes: